Florida's State Wildlife Action Plan

 Florida’s State Wildlife Action Plan (Action Plan, originally the Comprehensive Wildlife Conservation Strategy) is a comprehensive, statewide plan for conserving the state's wildlife and vital natural areas for future generations.
-It outlines what native wildlife and habitats are in need, why they are in need and, most importantly, what we are going to do about it.
+It outlines native wildlife and habitats in need, why they are in need and, most importantly, conservation actions for protecting them.
 Florida’s Action Plan is part of a nationwide effort by all 50 states and 5 U.S. territories to develop action plans and qualify for federal funding through the State Wildlife Grants Program.

-To meet the intent of the State Wildlife Grants Program and to foster the Action Plan, the FWC created Florida’s Wildlife Legacy Initiative (Initiative).
-Through the Initiative, thousands of experts and stakeholders have participated and provided input to develop and implement the Action Plan.
-These partners, including representatives from other state and federal agencies, organizations, businesses and individuals, will continue to be integral to meeting the conservation needs of Florida.
+To meet the intent of the State Wildlife Grants Program and to foster the Action Plan, FWC created Florida’s Wildlife Legacy Initiative (Initiative).
+Through the Initiative, thousands of experts and stakeholders have participated and provided input for development and implementation of the Action Plan.
+These partners, including representatives from other state and federal agencies, organizations, businesses, and individuals will be integral to meeting the conservation needs of Florida.

 State Wildlife Action Plan Undergoing Revision

 Florida’s State Wildlife Action Plan is currently under revision and is scheduled to be complete in December, 2018.
 If you would like to be included on the Action Plan Revision distribution list and receive information regarding review periods and proposed changes, please email Allie McCue, Action Plan Coordinator.

 Foreword and Executive Summary includes the Guiding Principles of the Initiative and the State Wildlife Action Plan (Table of Contents also included).